anaiy2004/ALI-Risk-Prediction/README.md

 # ALI-Risk-Prediction
 This is the code for the paper "Predicting Risk of Acute Lung Injury Using Distant Supervision".
 Documentation will be added eventually.
+To run the code, one must have access to the MIMIC dataset (have a username and password) + high memory runtime.
+Also, if you plan on running it on Google Collab, please set a GPU runtime (not a TPU) as the Spark connection to Java sevrvers occaionally does not work.
+(If this happens, try restarting the kernel).
+More details will be added soon.